lesterpjy/uva_msai_vault/IR1/Neural Information Retrieval/5 - Dense Retrieval.md

 ### 1. Cross-encoders

 Cross-encoders process the query and document together in a single pass through a neural network.
 This allows the model to directly capture interactions between query and document terms at every layer of the network.
-While this approach generally achieves higher accuracy, it comes with a significant computational cost since each query-document pair must be processed separately.
+While this approach generally <span style="color:rgb(172, 96, 230)">achieves higher accuracy</span>, it comes with a <span style="color:rgb(172, 96, 230)">significant computational cost since each query-document pair must be processed separately</span>.

 ### 2. Bi-encoders